background image

 Counselling, Psychotherapy & Expressive Arts Therapy in Hastings & St Leonards, East Sussex & Online

 I am a humanistic psychotherapist registered and accredited with the British Association for Counselling and Psychotherapy (BACP).
-I have more than 15 years experience working with individuals, couples and groups, with adults and teens.
+I have more than 15 years experience in private practice.
+I work with individuals, couples and groups, with adults and teens.
 I am British but did my foundation training at the California Institute of Integral Studies in San Francisco before continuing my professional development with Spectrum Therapy in Finsbury Park, north London.
 I was a practitioner at Spectrum from 2013 until 2020.
-Founded in 1976, for over forty years Spectrum was the largest humanistic therapy centre in Europe.
+Founded in 1976 by Terry Cooper and Jenner Roth, for forty-five years Spectrum Therapy was the largest humanistic therapy centre in Europe and both a psychotherapeutic practice and training centre.

-Some of the areas I work with include relationships, life transitions, anger, loss, grief, feelings of isolation, depression, anxiety, self-esteem, work issues and existential crises.
+Some of the areas I work with in therapy include relationships, life transitions, anger, loss, grief, feelings of isolation, depression, anxiety, self-esteem, work issues and existential crises.

 I have a special interest and additional training in the area of creativity and how creative work and play support mental health and personal development.
 I also have an interest in the psychology of money and how attitudes to money impact our sense of ourselves, the choices we make with what we do with our time, and our relationships.
 I have run workshops and groups on creativity and money as well as working with individuals on these themes.